ktyolmz/art-forgery-detection/README.md

 # Art Forgery Detection using Machine Learning

 This repository contains a machine learning project for detecting AI-generated art images.
 It utilizes ResNet50 for feature extraction and logistic regression for classification.
 [DeepFakeArt Challenge](https://github.com/h-aboutalebi/DeepfakeArt) dataset is used as the dataset for training and evaluation.
+More details can be found on research paper named "A Machine Learning Approach to Unmasking Art Forgery Detection and Analysis".

 ## Overview